11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 5. Remain Confident

-Go above and beyond how you normally would act during the negotiation with your current or potential employer.
+Go above and beyond how you usually would act during the negotiation with your current or potential employer.
 These little hints of confidence will help make your case.

 6. Understand Where The Company Sits Financially

-Know what the company’s financial situation is prior to a salary discussion.
-If they are having a down year or making cuts, it wouldn’t be ideal to negotiate.
+Know what the company’s financial situation is before a salary discussion.
+If they are having a down year or making cuts, negotiating wouldn’t be ideal.

-Also, never bring up the fact that the CEO just bought another corporate jet or a new car.
+Also, never mention that the CEO just bought another corporate jet or a new car.
 The wrong attitude is never a good negotiating tool.

 asking for higher salary